Baizhige/EEGUnity/readme.md

 ```

 ## Tutorial
+1. How does EEGUnity support multi-modal data: [Click here to view the tutorial](./docs/source/tutorial/How%20does%20EEGUnity%20support%20multi-modal%20data.md)
-1. How to Format Channel Name and Inspect Channel Data: [Click here to view the tutorial](./docs/source/tutorial/How%20to%20Format%20Channel%20Name%20and%20Inspect%20Metadata.md)
+2. How to Format Channel Name and Inspect MetaData: [Click here to view the tutorial](./docs/source/tutorial/How%20to%20Format%20Channel%20Name%20and%20Inspect%20Metadata.md)
+3. How to Make Standard Datasets: [Click here to view the tutorial](./docs/source/tutorial/How%20to%20Make%20Standard%20Datasets.md)
-2. How to Process Data and Export as h5Dataset: [Click here to view the tutorial](./docs/source/tutorial/How%20to%20Process%20Data%20and%20Export%20as%20h5Dataset.md)
+4. How to Process Data and Export as h5Dataset: [Click here to view the tutorial](./docs/source/tutorial/How%20to%20Process%20Data%20and%20Export%20as%20h5Dataset.md)
+5. How to Process Data Using Multiple Computers with EEGUnity: [Click here to view the tutorial](./docs/source/tutorial/How%20to%20Process%20Data%20Using%20Multiple%20Computers%20with%20EEGUnity.md)
-3. How to Read h5Dataset: [Click here to view the tutorial](./docs/source/tutorial/How%20to%20Read%20h5Dataset.md)
+6. How to Read h5Dataset: [Click here to view the tutorial](./docs/source/tutorial/How%20to%20Read%20h5Dataset.md)
-4. How to Make Standard Datasets: [Click here to view the tutorial](./docs/source/tutorial/How%20to%20Make%20Standard%20Datasets.md)
+7. How to Speep Up with Multithread: [Click here to view the tutorial](./docs/source/tutorial/How%20to%20peep%20Up%20with%20Multithread.md)